schizo-monke/hitfactor.info/README.md

 npm start
 ```

+(Takes minute+ to hydrate the data and become responsive on M1Pro)

 ###### In Production

-Currently deployed on Koyeb using Dockerfiles.
-To run api/web in prod mode, use:
+Dockerfile is only used by Koyeb.
+To run in prod mode, use:

 ```
 npm i